 DIRECTOR, PRODUCER, EDITOR

 Ivete Lucas is a director, producer, and editor based in Austin, Texas.
 She was born in Brazil and grew up in Mexico.
-For the past 10 years, she has been making video art and co-directing observational documentaries with her partner Patrick Bresnan.
-Their latest short film Skip Day won the Short Film Prize at The Directors Fortnight at Cannes.
+For the past 10 years, she has been making video art and co-directing documentaries with her partner Patrick Bresnan.
+Their latest short film SKIP DAY won the Short Film Prize at The Directors Fortnight at Cannes.
 PAHOKEE is the first feature-length film that she directed, produced, and edited.
 It premiered at Sundance and earned her an editing award as well as Best Florida Feature at the Miami Film Festival.
 PAHOKEE is currently touring film festivals in the Americas, Europe, and Asia.

 DIRECTOR, PRODUCER, CINEMATOGRAPHER

 Patrick Bresnan is a visual artist and filmmaker.
 He received his formal education working for notable Mission School artists Clare Rojas and Barry McGee (TWIST).
 Patrick directed THE RABBIT HUNT which won over 20 festival prizes and the Cinema Eye Honor.
 Patrick holds a masters degree in Sustainability from the University of Texas School of Architecture.
 He is currently developing a series in the Florida Panhandle and a new feature film in Central Florida.

 Maida is the founder of Genuine Article Pictures, a production company that supports non-fiction filmmakers with unique visions who push the form into new directions, with potential to create works the stand the test of time.
 She executive produced THE SEND-OFF (Sundance '16, SFIFF, SXSW, AFI Fest), and co-produced THE RABBIT HUNT (Sundance '17 and Berlinale) and ROADSIDE ATTRACTION (TIFF, SXSW).
 Her credits as Executive Producer include Sam Green's live documentary A THOUSAND THOUGHTS (Sundance 2017), the forthcoming THE HOTTEST AUGUST (d.
 Brett Story), QUEEN OF THE BATTLING BUTTERFLY BRIGADE, and ALEPH.
 Maida is the producer or the short film SKIP DAY, which premiered at the Directors' Fortnight and was released by The Guardian.